OccultParrot/read-this/README.md

 ## Usage

-Navagate to the directory that holds the files from the .zip file.
-Once there, simpily type `npm start` and the program will start asking you questions!
-After answering them all, look in the output folder and you will see your READMEs file! \*BEWARE The program will rewrite any read me files in the output directory!\*
+Navigate to the directory that holds the files from the .zip file.
+Once there, simply type `npm start` and the program will start asking you questions!
+After answering them all, look in the output folder and you will see your README file!
+*BEWARE: The program will rewrite any README files in the output directory!*

 ## Questions

-[Link to my GitHubAccount](https://github.com/occultparrot) Have questions?
+[Link to my GitHubAccount](https://github.com/occultparrot)

+Have questions?
 Reach out to me at stemlertho@gmail.com

 [Generated using Read This](https://github.com/OccultParrot/read-this)